 Review of Proposed Publications Sample Clauses

 Review of Proposed Publications.
-The receiving Party will review the manuscript, abstract, text or any other material provided under Section 11.1 to determine if patentable subject matter is disclosed.
-The reviewing Party will notify the publishing Party within fifteen (15) working days of receipt of the proposed publication if the reviewing Party, in good faith, determines that patentable subject matter is or may be disclosed, or if the reviewing Party, in good faith, believes confidential or proprietary information is or may be disclosed.
-If it is determined by the reviewing Party that patent applications should be filed, the publishing Party shall delay its submission for publication or presentation for a period not to exceed thirty (30) days from the reviewing Party's receipt of the proposed publication to allow time for the filing of patent applications covering patentable subject matter.
-In the event that the delay needed to complete the filing of any necessary patent application will exceed the thirty (30) day period, the Parties will discuss the need for obtaining an extension of the publication delay beyond the thirty (30)-day period.
-If it is determined in good faith by the reviewing Party that confidential or proprietary information of it is being disclosed, the Parties will consult in good faith to arrive at an agreement on mutually acceptable modifications to the proposed publication to avoid such disclosure.
-The publishing Party of any manuscript, text or oral presentation will acknowledge the other Party for its contribution to the material being published or presented and to the Research Program.
-Each party shall be named as a co-author on such publications disclosing the information of the other Party.
+The receiving Party will review the manuscript, abstract, text or any other material provided under Section 12.1 for the express purpose of determining whether patentable subject matter or Confidential Information (as such term is defined herein) is disclosed.
+The other Party will notify the publishing Party within 30 days of receipt of the proposed publication if the other Party, in good faith, determines that patentable subject matter is or may be disclosed, or if the other Party, in good faith, believes Confidential Information or proprietary information is or may be disclosed.
+If it is determined by the other Party that patent applications should be filed, the publishing Party shall delay its publication or presentation for a period not to exceed 90 days from the other Party's receipt of the proposed publication to allow time for the filing of patent applications covering patentable subject matter.
+In the event that the delay needed to complete the filing of any necessary patent application will exceed the 90-day period, the Parties will discuss the need for obtaining an extension of the publication delay beyond the 90-day period.
+If it is determined in good faith by the other Party that Confidential Information or proprietary information is being disclosed, the Parties will consult in good faith to arrive at an agreement on mutually acceptable modifications to the proposed publication to avoid such disclosure.
+The publishing Party of any manuscript, text or oral presentation will acknowledge the other Party for its contribution to the material being published or presented.
+In addition, to the foregoing, SGI shall cooperate with BMS to allow BMS to fulfill any obligations it may have under the respective BMS In-Licenses on account of any proposed publication by SGI.

 AutoNDA by SimpleDocs